 2. Roy’s Peak

 The most famous hike in Wanaka, the ridgeline of Roys Peak has become a staple of many Instagram profiles.
 It’s beautiful but busy.
 I think that’s the best way to put it.
-So far I have been three time up there, once thanks to the power of my own legs and twice I flew to the nearby Coromandel peak on Mount Roy (pictured above).
-The view from atop Roys Peak (on Mount Roy....I know it can get confusing) is slightly different, but worth the effort nevertheless.
+So far I have been three times up there, once thanks to the power of my legs and twice I flew to the nearby Coromandel peak on Mount Roy (pictured above).
+The view from atop Roys Peak (on Mount Roy….I know it can get confusing) is slightly different, but worth the effort nevertheless.

 I’ve heard stories of queues, even at sunrise, at the lookout.
-The popular viewpoint is roughly around three quarters of the way to the summit.
+The popular viewpoint is roughly around three-quarters of the way to the summit.

 The track is 100% exposed, meaning there is no shade and no possibility to refill your water.
-On a sunny day, take plenty of water, sunscreen and a sun hat.
+On a sunny day, take plenty of water, sunscreen, and a sun hat.

 3. Rob Roy Glacier Track

 This was one of the first hikes I did in New Zealand.
 It was also the first time I got a chance to test my new car.
-The road to the Raspberry Creek Trailhead in Mount Aspiring National park is an interesting one.
-It involves the crossing of 9 fords, some of which can get pretty deep after a days rain.
+The road to the Raspberry Creek Trailhead in Mount Aspiring National Park is an interesting one.
+It involves the crossing of 9 fords, some of which can get pretty deep after a day’s rain.

-The route to the Rob Roy glacier crosses a scenic suspension bridge before winding through the forest before emerging out to a viewpoint which offers splendid views of this small, but still impressive, hanging glacier.
+The route to the Rob Roy glacier crosses a scenic suspension bridge before winding through the forest before emerging out to a viewpoint that offers splendid views of this small, but still impressive, hanging glacier.